The Problem: Your Employees Are Sending Sensitive Information

 - Self-destruct message after a number of views or a period of time

-- Optional: set an access password, set up alerts
+- Optionally set an access password and alerts

-- Shred is available For: Slack, Outlook, Chrome & Firefox.
-An API is also available.
+- Shred is available For: Slack, Outlook, and via an API

 - Coming soon: a mobile app